My lesson in letting go and discovering my inner wanderlust

 Oh who am I kidding; I’m deep down an organiser – I love to plan, read, research, make lists, oh how I love a good list.
 So when Mr Globetrotter suggested a trip to Sri Lanka not long after Master J arrived earlier this year I said: “sure, as long as you organise it!”.

 That he did and we have just come back from a five-day package holiday break at a beach resort in Wadduwa, Sri Lanka – surprisingly refreshed despite managing three under five on the move and brimming with new travel ideas.

-Our southern Sri Lanka experience with 3 kids
+Our Sri Lanka package holiday experience with 3 young kids

 Did we make a mistake with a package holiday?

 The first sign of optimism for me that all was not lost in this package trip was the lunch and dinner buffets.
 We always look at inclusive packages with trepidation that you are going to be served the same insipid slop three meals a day, fighting for the same ratty high chairs with the same group of diners and accepting that at the very least the outcome is you don’t have to clean the mess left on the floor.

 I must say though the meals ended up being one of my trip highlights.

 Delicious curries, themed evenings and a magnificent array of deserts, rarely did it disappoint.
 Trying to keep the three little ones tamed until the 7.30pm opening at dinner was a small downfall.